pigrew/trueposctrl/README.md

 The solution was to handle the serial-port interrupt by loading character data into a FreeRTOS queue.

 The second annoying issue was that I2C wasn't working.
 The serial port would hang.
-It ended up that I2C1 seems incompatible with the USB CDC implementation.
-Switching to I2C2 fixed it.
+It ended up that global variables were being corrupted.
+I think that the cause was the BOOT0 jumper was set to 1.
+When the bootloader runs, it seems to overwrite globals and make bad things happen.